BU-Spark/ml-herbarium/POC/trocr/README.md

 This notebook shows the process of setting up craft for segmentation, extracting all bounding boxes around text within the image.
 These segmented images are then passed through the Tr-OCR model to perform text recognition; we save the transcriptions and model confidence for each of these calculations.
 Then we perform string matching against a set of files (Taxon, Species, Genus, Country, and Subdivisions of countries) in order to find the best match for each.
 All of this information is then accrued in a final output dataframe, which contains the bounding boxes and transciptions for every segmentation, as well as the location of the closest match found between all reference files.
 We then test the accuracy of the pipeline on roughly 1000 images.
 Also includes sections that visualize the final results (images with bounding box overlays).

 # Model Deployment Files
+## trocr_transcription.py (this deployment file has not been updated to reflect the current state of the pipeline)
+This is the main function for running the pipeline.
+It takes in 6 command line argument

+The --image_folder arg specifies the absolute path to the folder containing images to test.
+The --save_path arg specifies the absolute path to the location where output files should be stored.
+Defaults to creating a new folder with the specified name in your PWD if the provided filepath does not exist.
+The --species_file,--genus_file, and --taxon_file args specify the absolute paths of the species, taxon, and genus corpus files.
+An optional -d flag to delete any intermediate directories upon program completion (default is true).
 ## trocr.py
 Contains all the functions which relate to running the trocr portion of the pipeline
 ## utilities.py